drBenway/pixi-vn-wiki/start/canvas-tickers.md

 # Tickers (primitive animations and effects)

-Pixi’VN provides the possibility to animate the canvas components with the Tickers (primitive animations and effects).
+Pixi’VN provides the possibility to animate the canvas components with the tickers (primitive animations and effects).

-The Tickers, compared to `PixiJS.tickers`, are a class with a `fn` method that is executed on each frame.
+The tickers, compared to `PixiJS.tickers`, are a class with a `fn` method that is executed on each frame.
 This method is used to animate the canvas components.
-Pixi’VN keeps track of all running Tickers, detects when they are no longer used and allows you to pause, resume, and delete them with [various methods](/start/canvas-tickers-functions.md).
+Pixi’VN keeps track of all running tickers, detects when they are no longer used and allows you to pause, resume, and delete them with [various methods](/start/canvas-tickers-functions.md).

-Pixi’VN provides various primitive Tickers, that can be used to perform basic actions.
+Pixi’VN provides various primitive tickers, that can be used to perform basic actions.
 For example, the `MoveTicker` class is primitive animation that can be used to move a canvas component.
-They are classes that extend the [Ticker](/start/canvas-tickers-functions).

 ## Move

 For moving a canvas component in `(x, y)` direction you can use the `MoveTicker` class.
-This Ticker will edit the `x` and `y` properties to reach the destination.
+This ticker will edit the `x` and `y` properties to reach the destination.

 `MoveTicker` have a constructor that takes the a object with the following properties: